What's New

 When the gun sounds, outriders throw the boxes into the chuckwagons and then jump on their horses.
 The chuckwagons make a figure eight before racing down the track.
 Horses frequently fall or get tangled in harnesses during the rush to begin.

 Thundering hooves raise dust as riders and horses, with all the fury of Ben Hur, strain to reach the finish line in less than two minutes.
 The crowd screams with excitement.
-It's no wonder, since prizes for chuckwagon races total more than $1 million!
+It's no wonder, because prizes for chuckwagon races total more than $1 million!

 Agricultural shows